bottlepy/bottle/apidoc/tutorial_app.rst

 .. rubric:: Understanding routes

-Basically, each page visible in the browser is dynamically generate when the page address is called.
+Basically, each page visible in the browser is dynamically generated when the page address is called.
 Thus, there is no static content.
 That is exactly what is called a "route" within Bottle: a certain address on the server.
 So, for example, when the page ``http://localhost:8080/todo`` is called from the browser, Bottle "grabs" the call and checks if there is any (Python) function defined for the route "todo".
 If so, Bottle will execute the corresponding Python code and return its result.

 .. rubric:: First Step - Showing All Open Items